boltlabs-inc/libzkchannels/README.md

 # Build & Install

-First, install the dependencies by
+To be able to build zkChannels for Bitcoin, you'll have to install the EMP-toolkit dependency for testing MPC as follows:

 	. ./env
 	make deps